 Speech-Language Pathology Schools by State

 Speech pathologists make positive differences in the lives of those with speech and swallowing problems.
-They are licensed to diagnose, treat and work to prevent language or swallowing disorders—often working in hospital settings and schools to provide one-one-one treatment.
+They are licensed to diagnose, treat, and work to prevent language or swallowing disorders—often working in hospital settings and schools to provide one-on-one treatment.

 Depending on the speech pathology program, you can enroll as a part-time or full-time student and complete the program at your own pace.
-In addition to the required courses, supervised clinical training is expected as well as the passing of an exam for your license, depending on the state.
+In addition to the required courses, supervised clinical training is expected, as is passing an exam for your license, depending on the state.

-Once you have decided between speech pathology schools and which type of program you want to enroll in, you can decide where to apply.
-Here’s a list of SLP programs by state:
+Once you have compared speech pathology schools and the type of program you want to enroll in, you can decide where to apply.
+Here’s a list of SLP master’s programs by state.
+Programs listed are those in the CAA-accredited program listing as of March 18, 2026 (includes accredited + candidate programs):

 Alaska | There are no graduate programs in SLP at this time |